aamirazad/dotsy/CONTRIBUTING.md

 ## Attribution

-This guide is adapted from the [contributing.md](https://contributing.md/example/)!
+This guide is adapted from the [contributing.md](https://contributing.md/example/) and the [monkeytype](https://github.com/monkeytypegame/monkeytype/blob/master/docs/CONTRIBUTING.md) guide!